 I’m still unsure whether setting type by hand involves a very intimate kind of reading, or not reading at all.
 The repetitive rhythm of composing the text letter-by-letter makes it difficult to grasp a sense of the whole; occupied by fractured words, I often feel too close to a text to read it.
-Instead, taking hold of one character at a time, I find my awareness drawn to the shapes of letters, to the visual properties of words.
+Instead, taking hold of one character at a time, I find my awareness drawn to the shapes of letters, to the visual properties of words why not try these out.
 Too often, our regular reading habits encourage a blindness to the ways in which this textual visuality produces meaning.
 Writing creates an image, forming expressions that cannot always be rendered in spoken language.
 As readers, we are familiar with the tactile sensations of experiencing a book, but unless they call attention to themselves the visible curls, strokes, proportions and placements of the black shapes on a white page often remain unnoticed.

 A few summers ago, I transported a full fount of 48 point Franklin Gothic back from New York City in my hand luggage.
 This heavy sans serif typeface, suggestive of billboards and newspaper headlines, underpins Yellow Cab Quartet, a limited edition letterpress printed book produced in collaboration with Olivia Laing earlier this year.
 Impressed into the printed pages of Laing’s ‘four tiny true stories’ about F. Scott Fitzgerald, John Berryman, Frank O’Hara, and Robert Lowell is a physical trace of New York.
 Conscious choices of typeface, space, and underline deliberately attempt to attach Yellow Cab Quartet to specific cultural bearings.
 The text is weighted by its visible appearance.
 A series of monotype drawings forge associative meaning across the thread-bound gutter, softly ushering interpretation.
 Urban canyons, alcohol-soused taxi journeys, monochrome portraits, the New York School.
 On the threshold mediating between text and reader, the paratexts of Yellow Cab Quartet inscribe contextual significance, reiterating and amplifying the verbal.
 The book is not a transparent container of ideas.